kcp-dev/kcp/docs/content/concepts/sharding/shards.md

 Every shard serves the *Admin workspace* at `/services/admin`: an installation-wide administrative view, reachable identically through any shard.
 Its first resource is an aggregated view of all `Shard` objects.
 The view is backed by the cache server, where every shard's `Shard` object is replicated, so all shards serve an identical view in a single `resourceVersion` space: consumers can fail over between shards and resume watches with the same resource version.
 Over time the Admin workspace is the home for further installation-wide admin surfaces.

+The view is writable for exactly one purpose: the allow-listed operational annotations (currently `experimental.core.kcp.io/unschedulable` for cordoning).
+Such a write is validated, applied to the cache copy of the target shard, and flows from the cache to the shard hosting the authoritative object, which applies it - no component ever connects to another shard directly, and intent for a temporarily unavailable shard parks in the cache until it reconnects.
+Everything else on a `Shard` is read-only through the Admin workspace.

 The kcp workspace plugin exposes it as the reserved pseudo-workspace `:admin`: